 Clients benefit from Rebecca’s insight into financial crime investigations and enforcement activity brought by the UK authorities, including the Serious Fraud Office and the Financial Conduct Authority.
 She has particular experience advising clients on criminal and regulatory enforcement action with a cross-Atlantic dimension including cases led by the Department of Justice, the CFTC and the OCC.

-Rebecca has spent time on secondment to international offices and to the dispute resolution department at a leading investment bank.
+Rebecca has lived and worked in New York, Boston and London and spent time on client secondment at a leading investment bank.

-Advising a leading commercial and retail bank in relation to an enforcement investigation in relation to the bank's capital position and the conduct of its executive directors.*
+Advising a leading commercial and retail bank in relation to a regulatory enforcement investigation concerning the bank's capital position and the conduct of its executive directors.